Killing of Bich Pan: Early life and education

 Jennifer Pan's mother, Bich Ha Pan (pronounced "Bick"), and father, Huei Hann Pan, were ethnic Chinese refugees from Vietnam (Viet Hoa) to Canada.
-Hann was born and educated in Vietnam, and he moved to Canada in 1979 as a refugee.
+Hann was born and educated in Vietnam and moved to Canada in 1979 as a refugee.
 Bich also came to Canada as a refugee.
 The couple were married in Toronto and lived in Scarborough.
 Jennifer was born in 1986, and her brother Felix was born in 1989.
-The Pans found work at Magna International, an auto parts manufacturer in Aurora.
+The Pans found work at Magna International, an auto parts manufacturer in Aurora, Ontario.
 Hann worked as a tool and die maker, while Bich made car parts.
-By 2004, Hann and Bich purchased a house with a two-car garage on a residential street in Markham, a city in the Greater Toronto Area with a large Asian population.
+By 2004, Hann and Bich purchased a house with a two-car garage on a residential street in Markham, a city in the Greater Toronto Area with a large East Asian population.

 Jennifer's parents set many goals for their children and were said to have had extremely high expectations of them.
 Jennifer was made to take music theory and harmony lessons at the age of 12, as well as figure skating classes, where she trained most days of the week.
 Her aspirations to become an Olympic figure skating champion ended when she tore a knee ligament.
 At Mary Ward Catholic Secondary School, Jennifer played flute in the school band.
-According to her high school friend Karen K. Ho, Hann was seen as "the classic tiger dad," and Bich was "his reluctant accomplice".
+According to her high school friend Karen K. Ho, Hann was seen as "the classic tiger dad," and Bich was "his reluctant accomplice."
 The Pans picked Jennifer up at the end of school each day and closely monitored her extracurricular activities.
 They never permitted her to date while attending high school or attend dances out of fear that these activities would distract from her academic commitments.
-Jennifer was not permitted to attend any parties during the time her parents believed she was at university.
+Jennifer was also not permitted to attend any parties during the time her parents believed she was at university.
 At 22, "she had never gone to a club, been drunk, visited a friend's cottage or gone on vacation without her family."
 Jennifer and her friends reportedly regarded this upbringing as restrictive and greatly oppressive.